Jimk72/Icarus-Mod-Manager-Beta/README.md

 # Icarus Mod Manager 2.1

+## 5/29/24 Ver 2.1.5

+-Changed show message of invalid date to add line to log that mod contains invalid date.

 ## 5/27/24 Ver 2.1.4

 -Downloads section now returns you to same spot in list after downloading a mod.